 - Are all the Caregivers bonded and insured?

 Let’s face it, accidents do happen.
-Someone can get into a car accident, sprain an ankle or twist their back.
-And sometimes, one’s personal items get damaged or even disappear due to a caregiver’s negligence.
 The agency you select MUST have extensive insurance coverage, including professional and general liability, non-owned auto, and dishonesty bond and workers compensation insurance.

 - How much oversight is rendered over the caregivers?
 Are there reassessments of the care plans?
 Are there regular supervisory visits?